jayj/Japibas/README.markdown

 <em>Japibas</em> is a popular free WordPress theme.

 Version 2.0 is a completely rewritten of the 2009 version of the theme.
 The theme now uses HTML5, CSS3 and is much much better!

+Read [the blog post](http://jayj.dk/japibas-free-wordpress-theme/) for more information

 * Requires at least WordPress 3.3
 * Tested up to 3.3